 Where to Shop for Food in Be’er Sheva

 You may have heard about the tent protests going on around Israel right now.
 It's being called the largest social protest in the country's history.
 It all began in July when a woman named Daphne Leef pitched a tent on Tel Aviv's upscale Rothschild Avenue in response to the lack of affordable housing.
 As with any successful movement these days, she started a Facebook page and people quickly joined her.
 Soon thousands of tents lined the street and it spread to other cities in the country.

 Here in Be'er Sheva a small tent city still sits outside the Teacher's College on Rager.
 Israelis used this quickly growing movement as an opportunity to protest the state of high prices in general - the soaring prices of food and living - as well as the general state of the Israeli government, which is increasingly run by a privileged elite that is far removed from the average Israeli who is working hard to put food on the table (oldest story in the book, eh?).
 A lot of the rhetoric pointed to disillusionment, a detachment from the idealistic, socialist, kibbutznik roots of the country compared with the current state of affairs.
 Last weekend 450,000 Israelis showed up in Tel Aviv to continue the protest.
-For more information there's a great article in the Atlantic that sums things up.
+For more information there's a great article in the Atlantic that sums things up

 A big aspect of the protest movement has been a boycott of Israeli's largest supermarket chain, Super Sol.
 In some smaller towns in Israel, this is the only grocery store and so they are guilty of price gouging and have an unfair monopoly on the market.
 In most major cities in Israel, however, we are lucky enough to have quite a few shopping choices.
 Inspired by this Liz of the incredible food blog Cafe Liz

 Intrigued, I wondered how Be'er Sheva would fare in comparison.
 As a much smaller city we are over-run with chains and there are far fewer independent grocery options than Tel Aviv.
 On the upside, as a smaller and less desirable location (that's right, I said it - just calling it like I see it) everything here - from rent to groceries - is notably less than Tel Aviv.